raspberrypilearning/quest-seeker/en/step_3.md

 ### Quest completion

-Set up the reaction of the quest giver on completion of the quest, apply rewards and make sure the quest can't be offered again.
+Set up the reaction of the Quest Giver on completion of the quest, apply rewards, and make sure the quest can't be offered again.

 --- task ---

-The QuestGiver NPC needs to check for completion of the quest and thank the Player.
+The Quest Giver NPC needs to check for completion of the quest and thank the Player.

 --- collapse ---

 ---
-title: Check whether the player has enough of the same item
+title: Check whether the Player has enough of the same item
 ---

 --- code ---